-- Are you giving your reps proper training?
+- Are your reps getting proper sales training?

 - Are they fully prepared for selling your product?

-- Do your reps thoroughly comprehend the specifics of your sales cycle?
+- Do your reps thoroughly comprehend the specifics of your sales process?

-If any of these areas are lacking, then pinpoint the issue and adjust your process accordingly — invest in automation tools to better prepare your reps and then track their performance improvements.
+If any of these areas are lacking, then pinpoint the issue and adjust your process accordingly.

 Review your sales collateral

-There is a possibility that your sales reps are either not utilizing all of the sales content at their disposal or there is not enough quality material to assist with their sales.
+It's possible that your sales reps are either not utilizing all of the sales content at their disposal, or there is not enough quality material for them to use.

-Chapter 5: Analyzing the effectiveness of your coaching
+Chapter 5: Analyzing the effectiveness of your sales coaching

-Analyzing your sales team’s performance using metrics like KPIs, sales activity data, and both quantitative and qualitative feedback is a great way of determining whether or not your coaching methods are working for your team.
+Analyzing your team's performance using metrics like KPIs, activity data, and both quantitative and qualitative feedback is a great way to determine whether or not your coaching methods are working for your team.

-You’ll also want to measure both their short and long-term goals — this way you are coaching your reps through their daily challenges, but are also working on their development and growth at the same time.
+You'll also want to measure both short and long-term goals — this way you can coach your reps through their daily challenges, but also work on their development and growth at the same time.

-Sales metrics are one of the most common and informative ways to measure performance.
-Automation and other reporting tools will help to organize sales metrics on a macro and micro level.
-This will allow you to measure success for your team overall and individual rep performance.
+Automation and other reporting tools can also help you organize sales metrics on both macro and micro levels.
+This will allow you to measure both the overall success of your team and individual reps' performances.

-Here are some examples of Team KPIs and Individual KPIs for tracking:
+Here are some examples of team KPIs and individual KPIs: